 So if we look at our possible reasons, the first one is dehydration.
 Dehydration is a known cause of muscle cramps so it’s important to keep your muscles well-hydrated.

 The trick is to drink enough water and other fluids while replenishing your electrolytes as well.
-I find the easiest way to do is to simply replace some of my tap water with mineral water that has especially magnesium and potassium in it.
+I find the easiest way to do this is to simply replace some of my tap water with mineral water (affiliate link) that has especially magnesium and potassium in it.

 The more you sweat, the more salt you need but there is no need to go overboard.
 Supplements can be used to make sure you get the critical electrolytes every day.
 We’ll talk more about that in a moment.